 - Exclusive opportunity to take part in an intake for one of the three honours programmes: Research honours, Design honours, or Change leaders.

-- Have a look at the overview of the estimated costs of living in the Netherlands (excluding tuition fees).
+- Have a look at the overview of the estimated costs of living when studying at the University of Twente (excluding tuition fees).

 Please note: This scholarship is meant as a compensation for study related costs.
 It is up to the scholarship student to decide how to spend the money.
 No costs (e.g. tuition fees) will be paid on your behalf.